Wemino/VorpalFix/README.md

 - Fix GUI stretching in widescreen resolutions.
 [Before & After](https://raw.githubusercontent.com/Wemino/VorpalFix/refs/heads/main/assets/gui.gif)
 - Fix DPI Scaling on high-DPI displays.
 - Fix the fullscreen setting not saving.
+- Fix menu timing issues during rapid transitions.
+- Workaround for a Proton specific issue related to the menus when playing on Linux.

 ### General
 - Allow the game to launch without Alice: Madness Returns.
 - Prevent Alice: Madness Returns from launching on exit. (when installed with Alice: Madness Returns)
 - Allow to switch the game's supported language.
 (English, German, French, or Spanish)
+- Restore the "American McGee's Alice" title screen from the Xbox 360/PlayStation 3 version.
 - Provide the option to display the EA and Rogue Entertainment intro videos that were disabled in the remaster.
 - Allow the option to disable the use of the remastered models.
 - Allow the use of the developer console from the original game.
+- Allow the option to set a custom path for saving the game's data.

 ### Display
-- Provide the option to use the HUD position similar to the PS3/Xbox360 console version.
+- Provide the option to use the HUD position similar to the Xbox 360/PlayStation 3 console version.
 - Enable support for Xbox controller icons in the menus when a controller is detected during startup.
-- Provide an option to display PS3 controller icons in place of Xbox controller icons.
+- Provide an option to display PlayStation 3 controller icons in place of Xbox controller icons.
 - Provide the option to hide the popup console at launch.
 - Provide the option to launch the game in borderless fullscreen mode.
 - Provide the option to enable VSync.
 - Custom resolution settings.

 ### Graphics
+- Add support for Anisotropic Texture Filtering to enhance texture clarity and reduce blurriness at oblique viewing angles.
 - Allow to enable trilinear texture filtering for better texture quality.
 - Force highest quality models with enhanced LOD.
 - Allow to set a custom frame rate limit, with the option to match the monitor’s refresh rate.